 This 0.15mm nozzle allows you to print some really, seriously, very, extremely tiny parts with with a level of fine detail that will blow you away.
 We wrote a whole blog post about it!

-For complete requirements and specifications check our blog and wiki pages.
+For complete requirements and specifications check our blog and documentation pages.

 WARNING: This precision nozzle for 3D printing has been engineered by E3D to be as user-friendly as possible, but nonetheless has some very specific requirements!

-- For use with high-flow filaments like MG94-ABS, PC-ABS, or PMMA
+- For use with high-flow filaments like MG94-ABS, PC-ABS, PMMA, or an ASA like MatX

 - Always use clean, high-quality filament